-In terms of access to sufficient hardware and software to engage in online e-learning delivery of ACEWATER II pilot courses, 5/10 SANWATCE partners, the only WANWATCE partner and both CEANWATCE partners indicated insufficient access.
+In terms of access to sufficient hardware and software resources to engage in online e-learning delivery of ACEWATER II pilot courses, 5/10 SANWATCE partners, the only WANWATCE partner and both CEANWATCE partners indicated insufficient access.
 Figure 9, Table 3 and additional qualitative information show the needs related to hardware and software.
-In WANWATCE, both Kwame Nkrumah University of Science and Technology in Ghana and Cheikh Anta Diop University in Senegal requires better internet connectivity and more affordable data.
+In WANWATCE, both KNUST in Ghana and Cheikh Anta Diop University in Senegal requires better internet connectivity and more affordable data.
 The latter also requires servers, software and a high-resolution camera.
 The prevailing needs in the other two regions are also the same.
 Additionally, the Ethiopian Institute of Water Resources in Ethiopia requires laptops for trainees and a subscription to online teaching platform(s) and learning tools.
-In SANWATCE, the University of Malawi requires smart online teaching boards, Liquid Crystal Display (LCDs) and related software.
+In SANWATCE, the University of Malawi needs smart online teaching boards, Liquid Crystal Display (LCDs) and related software.
 Stellenbosch University struggles with power outages due to load shedding and therefore requires Uninterruptible Power Supply (UPS).
 As previously, the same applied for those partners who were N/A. The Department of Civil and Environmental Engineering at Namibia University of Science and Technology; and the Centre for Water Resources Research at the University of Kwazulu-Natal are the only partners who indicated no internet challenges.